TheNivas/LearningScala/6_SingletonDemo/src/main/scala/Notes.md

   def main(args: Array[String]): Unit = {
     val objectForCompanionDemoClass = new comapnionDemo()
-    println(s"value of x retrieved from companion obj is ${objectForCompanionDemoClass.x}") println(s"value of y when retrieved from companion obj is ${y}") objectForCompanionDemoClass.getValue()
+    println(s"value of x retrieved from companion class is ${objectForCompanionDemoClass.x}") println(s"value of y when retrieved from companion obj is ${y}") objectForCompanionDemoClass.getValue()
   }